 The Best of Everything

 Above: US glass theater slide.

 US herald cover.

 'Spring Fever' window card.
 A French photoplay cover.

-Above: French movie tie-in novelization.
+Above: US window card (left), and French movie tie-in novelization.

+The Best of Everything